-It is the area where a description of the file, on which the cursor is placed at the file list, is displayed.
-Description data is displayed only if the cursor is placed for a moment.
+It is the area where data file description is displayed.
+The file data is displayed only if the cursor is placed for a moment on the file name.

 For a screenshot, it displays a thumbnail of the full screen, as captured.